MaisamV/telemafia/blueprints/08_telegram_presentation.md

     11. If a dynamic message becomes invalid, untrack it using `notifier.RemoveActiveMessage()`.
 *   **Specific Handlers:**
     *   `room.HandleJoinRoomCallback`: Handles the join button press.
 Calls `JoinRoom` use case, updates refresh state, calls `room.RoomDetailMessage`, and edits the message using `ModeMarkdownV2`.
+    *   `room.HandleKickUserSelectCallback`: Callback handler for the admin "Kick User" button.
+Fetches players in the room (excluding the admin), displays a message (`msgs.Room.KickUserSelectPrompt`) with each player as a button.
+Button payload includes roomID and userIDToKick, unique is `UniqueKickUserConfirm`.
+Includes a cancel button.
+    *   `room.HandleKickUserConfirmCallback`: Callback handler when an admin selects a user to kick.
+Parses payload, calls `KickUser` use case, triggers refreshes for room list and detail, responds with success (`msgs.Room.KickUserCallbackSuccess`), and edits the message back to the standard room detail view.
     *   `game.HandleCreateGame`: Initiates the interactive game creation flow (admin only).
 Sends a message prompting for room selection.
     *   `game.HandleSelectRoomForCreateGame`: Callback handler for room selection.
 Sends a message prompting for scenario selection.
     *   `game.HandleSelectScenarioForCreateGame`: Callback handler for scenario selection.
 Fetches data, presents confirmation message (`msgs.Game.CreateGameConfirmPrompt` with role list), with "Start" and "Cancel" buttons.
 Uses `ModeMarkdownV2`.